CanExport SMEs - Applicant’s guide

 - new markets where your company is exporting

-We collect this information for statistical purposes only.
+This information is collected for statistical purposes only.
 It does not factor into the evaluation of future CanExport SMEs applications.

 Audits

 Recipients may be subject to an audit.
-If your company is selected for audit, we will notify you well in advance.
+If your company is selected for audit, you will be notified well in advance.
 Audits are carried out by GAC/NRC IRAP or professional auditing firms on their behalf.
 You must maintain records of activities as well as receipts for all expenses related to your approved project for 5 years.
 If an audit identifies overpayment, it must be reimbursed.

 Site visits